zilliztech/GPTCache/README.md

 To address this issue, we have developed GPT Cache, a project that focuses on caching responses from language models, also known as a semantic cache.
 The system offers two major benefits:

 1. Quick response to user requests: the caching system provides faster response times compared to large model inference, resulting in lower latency and faster response to user requests.
-2. Reduced service costs: most ChatGPT services are currently charged based on the number of requests.
+2. Reduced service costs: most LLM services are currently charged based on the number of tokens.
 If user requests hit the cache, it can reduce the number of requests and lower service costs.

 If you find this idea helpful, please consider giving me a star 🌟, as it helps me as well.